 - Gently heat the milk until just starting to simmer/bubble around the edges.
 Turn off the heat and add the tea bags.
 Steep for five minutes, stirring gently occasionally to help the bags steep.

 - Remove the teabags from the milk.
 Add to a small strainer and gently press down over the pot to squeeze out the brewed tea.

-- Add the sugar and glucose syrup.
+- Add the cream, sugar and glucose syrup.
 Return milk tea to a gentle simmer, stirring to dissolve the syrup and sugar.